Buy Tickets To The Current Show At The Royale Theatre

-The Bernard B. Jacobs Theatre is located on the south side of 45th Street between Seventh and Eighth Avenue.
+The Royale Theatre is located on the south side of 45th Street between Seventh and Eighth Avenue.
 It is number 24 on The Broadway Map.

 Like so many of the theaters on Broadway, the Royale was designed by architect Herbert J. Krapp.
 With just over 1,000 seats, the space is suitable for musicals but is much more often used for plays, especially in recent years.

 Best Seats In The House:

 Fairly small and with only two levels, the Royale Theatre has generally good sightlines all around.
 For the very best viewing, go for mid-center orchestra or the front mezzanine.